 A personal loan is a loan that anyone can apply for through a bank or an NBFC (non banking financial corporation).
 It is typically taken to meet short-term expenses like higher education, emergency repairs, or even a vacation.
 Since personal loans are taken to fulfil specific short-term financial needs, the tenures of personal loans vary from a year to five years.
 Interest rates also vary, and these depend on the bank or financial institution from where the loan is generated.
 There are different types of personal loans, which you can read about here.

 A personal loan payment may include a number of fees, besides the actual loan repayment amount and the interest on the loan.
 Before you avail of any personal loan, it’s a good idea to note the interest rates and EMIs according to the loan tenure.
-Check out this blog on ways to repay a personal loan.
+Check out this blog on ways to repay loans faster.

 Weighing the pros and cons of your loan requirement should help you decide if you really need to take that loan.
 If it’s an expense that can be covered using your savings, then maybe you should consider not taking that loan, given that personal loan interest rates are usually higher than other loan types.